-- 2. The mandatory Prudential Code, which governs Council's borrowing, requires Council approval of controls, called Prudential Indicators, relating to capital spending and borrowing.
+- 2. This report and the Prudential Indicators contained in it were examined by the Audit Committee on 13 December 2013 and it was agreed at that meeting that the report be referred to Council via Cabinet to enable the updated indicators and revised Operational Boundary and Authorised Limit for borrowing to be approved and that Cabinet be advised that the Audit Committee is satisfied with the Council's borrowing and investment activities, the reported indicators and the revised borrowing limits. - 3.
+The mandatory Prudential Code, which governs Council's borrowing, requires Council approval of controls, called Prudential Indicators, relating to capital spending and borrowing.
 Prudential Indicators are set in three statutory annual reports, a forward looking annual treasury management strategy, a backward looking annual treasury management report and this mid year update.
-The mid year update follows Council's approval in February 2013 of the 2013/14 Prudential Indicators and Treasury Management Strategy. - 3.
-The key objectives of the three annual reports are: - (a) to ensure the governance of the large amounts of public money under the Council's Treasury Management activities: - (i) Complies with legislation - (ii) Meets high standards set out in codes of practice - (b) To ensure that borrowing is affordable, - (c) To report performance of the key activities of borrowing and investments - 4.
-The key proposed revisions to Prudential Indicators relate to: - (a) Higher capital expenditure in 2013/14 due to an increase in capital expenditure slippage from 2012/13 relating to new capital schemes approved late in 2012/13 - (b) The Operational Boundary and Authorised Limit increase to £137.000M and £173.840M respectively.
+The mid year update follows Council's approval in February 2013 of the 2013/14 Prudential Indicators and Treasury Management Strategy. - 4.
+The key objectives of the three annual reports are:- - (a) to ensure the governance of the large amounts of public money under the Council's Treasury Management activities:

+- (i) Complies with legislation - (ii) Meets high standards set out in codes of practice - (b) To ensure that borrowing is affordable, - (c) To report performance of the key activities of borrowing and investments - 5.
+The key proposed revisions to Prudential Indicators relate to: - (a) Higher capital expenditure in 2013/14 due to an increase in capital expenditure slippage from 2012/13 relating to new capital schemes approved late in 2012/13 - (b) The Operational Boundary and Authorised Limit increase to £137.000m and £173.840m respectively.